sbourdeaud/nutanix/README.md

 - set-hostconfig.ps1 to configure redundant dns and ntp on esxi servers,
 - add-DRSAffinityRulesForMA.ps1 after having configured Metro Availability (if applicable) to create the relevant DRS groups and rules for MA.

 Please report any bugs here.
-Not that scripts were recently modified to deal with PowerCLI 6.5 (dropped snapins) and updated Nutanix cmdlets (errors should now be more verbose when those aren't installed properly).
+Note that scripts were recently modified to deal with PowerCLI 6.5 (dropped snapins) and updated Nutanix cmdlets (errors should now be more verbose when those aren't installed properly).